 The discussion was very lively and we ran out of time before coming to an agreement.
 Douwe presented us with what a possible conclusion could have been:

 ‘I do ask for consent, which is morally correct, because it gives agency to the visitors and we comply with GDPR, despite the fact that we go against what we stand for and informed consent is unclear.’

 The opposite decision could also have been taken, in which case the ‘because’ and ‘despite’ parts would have been swapped.

 The Seven Step-method has one final interesting part, which is that it requires the participants to implement actions to mitigate the effects of not applying the principles of whichever side has not been chosen.
 It is therefore not a case of ‘the winner takes all’, but instead, the method urges to still seek to behave in the most ethical way.

 Given the interesting insights of the evening, the Seven Step Plan appeared to be very suitable in the case of ethical decision making and it will hopefully be applied to other cases within Waag.

-As for the issue of taking pictures, we will continue this debate within Waag, and hopefully make the outcome (very) visible in our future public events.
+As for the issue of taking pictures, we will continue this debate within Waag, and we'll regularly update our experiment following Mij niet gezien via the project page.